EricaBrooksTech/EricaBrooksTech/README.md

 ---
 💼 Professional History
 ---
 I'm a proud graduate of Full Sail University, where I earned my 🎓Master’s Degree in Entertainment Business.
-With a diverse background in project management, IT systems analysis, and process improvement, I've developed a unique blend of creative insight and technical problem-solving.
+With a diverse background in project management, business analysis, and process improvement, I've developed a unique blend of creative insight and technical problem-solving.

-🚀 Over the years, I’ve worked in roles such as Planner/Product Owner, Quality Control Manager, and IT Systems Analyst, helping teams streamline operations, deploy software solutions, and improve user experiences.
+🚀 Over the years, I’ve worked in roles such as Program Planner, Product Owner, Quality Control Manager, and IT Systems Analyst, helping teams streamline operations, deploy software solutions, and improve user experiences.

 🎯 I’m now transitioning fully into the **Tech Industry as a Business Analyst, Product Owner and/or Product Manager**—leveraging both my past experience and new technical skills to ensure quality, clarity, and consistency in system development.